 Click OK, and you’ll have a new mailbox both on the server, and in Mail.
 You’ll be able to move messages there from within Mail, in the iOS Mail app, and on iCloud.com.

 Choose Mail > Preferences, then click Rules.
 Click Add Rule and then give your rule a name.
 Choose something from the condition menu, such as From, To, Any Recipient, Date, and more, and enter the text you want to filter.
 This could be a keyword in the subject, or an email address, or a client’s name.
 Choose what to do with the message; in the example below, I’m moving messages sent to my iTunes Guy address to a specific folder.
 And then I add the condition Stop Evaluating Rules, so no other rules affect the message.

-For more ideas of rules you can create in Mail, read this article.
+For more ideas of rules you can create in Mail, read

 When you use filtering on your Mac, your email is filtered there as long as the Mac is running, and you’ve got Mail open.
 Even if you’re not home, if your Mac is on, Mail filters your messages, making it easier to deal with mail on your iOS device.
 You may not want to leave your Mac running all the time, but if your Mac supports Power Nap, you can let your Mac sleep, and it will check for new email from time to time, and filter it while doing so.
 To activate this, choose the Apple menu > System Preferences > Energy Saver, and then click Enable Power Nap.

 To filter messages on iCloud.com, log into iCloud.com on the web.
 Click on Mail, then click the gear icon at the bottom left of the page.
 Choose Rules, and then Add a Rule.
 Choose a condition from the first menu.
 You can choose who a message is from, who it’s addressed to, CC’d to, or you can have iCloud filter emails that contain specific words in the subject.